smokey42/dotfiles/README.md

  * It took a while to figure out that eclim only can do code completion when Eclipse knows about the file you are working on, the file is saved so Eclipse can read it and the file belongs to a project that Eclipse knows about.
- * After figuring this out I got the following error:
-   The type java.lang.Object cannot be resolved.
-It is indirectly referenced from required .class files
-   I haven't figured that one out yet.

 TODO
 ----